Technology | March 11, 2020

-Current alternatives to Account Username/Password or IP-based authentication include Personal User identification (including the forthcoming Google Sign In), Single-Sign On (SSO) and SAML-based options such as Shibboleth and OpenAthens.
+Current alternatives to Account Username/Password or IP-based authentication include Personal User identification, Google Sign In, Single-Sign On (SSO) and SAML-based options such as Shibboleth and OpenAthens.
 The first step for libraries is to understand alternative options and how they fit into the larger library landscape.
 As a service provider, EBSCO will continue to support multiple authentication models; however, since not every option will work for every institution, customers should look at their current practices, understand the associated security issues and evaluate the full spectrum of options available.

 In a recent EBSCOpost blog post on data security, Scott Macdonald, EBSCO’s Vice President of Information Security and Platform Operations, stated, “By promoting and implementing modern, standards-based approaches to authentication and access (such as SAML/SSO) as well as other security best practices (including TLS standards-based encryption and enhanced password quality) and account lifecycle management, we will adopt the appropriate technical mechanisms to truly protect user privacy in the digital age.”

 We encourage library customers to consider all options currently available ― including ones they may not have previously considered.
-EBSCO Help offers basic implementation requirements for all of EBSCO’s available authentication options.
+EBSCO Connect offers basic implementation requirements for all of EBSCO’s available authentication options.

 Your comment will be reviewed by a moderator for approval.